How do I get a job on a production?

 How do I start a career in the industry?

 Northern Ireland Screen receives many queries about starting out in the industry.
 Please note that we are not the agency for careers and you should find Creative Skillset a useful resource in this area as they offer career navigation for the creative industries.
-A link directly to this page can be found in the Related Links section on this page.

 Additionally, BAFTA Guru has a wealth of advice from industry practitioners, podcasts, interviews and resources for those starting out in the business.